GEP-1713: ListenerSets - Standard Mechanism to Merge Multiple Gateways

 }

-// ListenerSetStatus defines the observed state of a ListenerSet
+// ListenerSetStatus defines the observed state of a ListenerSet.

 type ListenerSetStatus struct {